 How To Make The Beaded Scarf Necklace

-Step 1: Decide what size you would like the beaded scarf necklace and cut the scarf to that length.
-The strip of scarf will only be about 8-10 cm (3-4 inches) wide.
+Step 1: Decide the size of the beaded scarf necklace and cut the scarf to that length.
+The strip of the scarf will only be about 8-10 cm (3-4 inches) wide.
 It is best to overestimate the length of scarf fabric needed.
 The necklace can always be shortened at the end.

 Step 2: Next, thread some embroidery onto the darning needle and thread this through the end of your fabric strip.
-This will make it much easier to thread the fabric through the beads as you can use the needle to pull it through.
+This will make threading the fabric through the beads much easier, as you can use the needle to pull it through.

 Step 3: Then, think about how you want the scarf necklace to look and decide what order to thread your beads.
 I threaded the fabric through one bead and then wrapped the fabric around the next bead.

 The fabric then went through the next bead.
 Twist and pull the scarf fabric tight as you add each additional bead.

 Step 4: Wrapping the silk fabric with round beads makes this scarf necklace unique.
 It shows off your scarf design.

 I used a mixture of wooden beads and denim beads.
 I had the denim beads on show, and wrapped the wooden beads in the silk fabric.